xmos/xcommon_cmake/doc/sandbox.rst

 of applications and modules.
 This allows for the possibility of merging designs and using shared dependencies.
 It also removes the issues relating to dependency loops etc.

 Each directory in the sandbox typically represents a separate git repository.
+Each application is expected to include a ``CMakeLists.txt`` file.
+Each module is expected to contain a ``lib_build_info.cmake`` file.
+These files configure the use of XCommon CMake.

 .. code-block::